Foaly/FFTSpectrum/README.md

 -------

 The code is released under the GPL 3 license.
 Take a look at the LICENSE file for more information.

+The example sounds are licensed under the [Do what you want, but think about the omen](https://www.youtube.com/watch?v=b-_wE0mJU5Y) License unless stated otherwise.
+Please refer to `rundirectory/LICENSE.md` for more details.